Imagine rebuilding the entire Empire State Building, but in place of steel and concrete, we’d use wood. That’s right, wood!

-What was once seen as an impossible task – building a structurally sound high rise building out of wood – is now a reality, thanks to the innovations of Cross-Laminated Timber or CLT and a change to the 2021 International Building Code (IBC) and International Fire Code® (IFC) pertaining to mass timber.
-While the U.S. isn’t cleared to build the 102 stories needed for an all wood Empire State Building, the new code allowances are a game changer for the commercial construction industry.
+Thanks to the innovative use of Mass Timber, and updates to the 2021 International Building Code (IBC) and International Fire Code® (IFC) pertaining to mass timber construction, building structurally sound high-rise rise buildings out of wood has become a reality.
+And although the U.S. isn’t cleared to build the 102 stories needed for an all-wood Empire State Building yet, the updated code allowances are a game changer for the commercial construction industry.

-And, one of the biggest benefits of mass timber panels, as compared to other types of structures, is the ability to prefabricate the entire project.
-The prefabricated process translates into a shorter project duration, which ultimately lowers the cost of the project.
+One of the biggest benefits of using Mass Timber panels, as compared to other methods of construction, is the ability to prefabricate the entire project.
+The prefabricated process translates into accelerated project schedules, which ultimately lowers the cost of the project.

-Naturally renewable, engineered wood products (EWP), such as Cross-Laminated Timber, can be produced using smaller, fast-growing trees that are replenished by new tree farms.
-In addition to sustainability, building with wood reduces carbon impacts and carbon sequestration.
+Naturally renewable, engineered wood products (EWP) are typically produced using smaller, fast-growing trees that are replenished by new tree farms.
+In addition to sustainability, building with mass timber provides carbon sequestration, reducing carbon impacts.

-Specifying CLT has a perception of being more expensive due to the upfront costs, however CLT saves money throughout the construction project.
-Simply put, mass timber is a faster type of construction resulting in savings that are realized through a combination of reduced labor costs, an accelerated construction schedule due to the need for fewer interior finishes, and the benefit of needing a smaller foundation, which reduces the overall cost and seismic lead.
+A common misperception is that specifying mass timber is more expensive due to the upfront costs.
+However, mass timber can save money throughout the construction project.
+Simply put, mass timber construction is faster, resulting in savings that are realized through reduced labor costs, an accelerated construction schedule due to the need for fewer interior finishes, and a smaller foundation since mass timber is lighter than steel and concrete.

 Health Benefits and Thermal:

 There’s something about the natural warmth and beauty of wood that translates into improved occupant comfort.
-Prefabricated factory-built mass timber solutions can improve thermal performance by delivering a precise fit that is tested and airtight.
-In addition, an increasing number of studies focused on wood’s biophilic qualities have linked the use of exposed wood in buildings with improved occupant well-being.
+An increasing number of studies focused on wood’s biophilic qualities have linked the use of exposed wood in buildings with improved occupant well-being.
+In addition, engineered and prefabricated factory-built Mass Timber systems can improve thermal performance by delivering a precise fit that is tested and airtight.

-Since 2013, more than 1,000 multifamily, commercial, or institutional projects using mass timber or heavy timber have either been constructed or are in the process of design in the U.S., according to WoodWorks.
-Mass timber is quickly becoming an area of interest for architects, engineering, and construction professionals
+Since 2013, more than 1,000 multifamily, commercial, or institutional projects using Mass Timber or heavy timber have either been constructed or are in the process of design in the U.S., according to WoodWorks.
+Mass Timber is quickly becoming a building system of interest for architects, engineers, and construction professionals.

-As a leader in commercial wood framing, Quality Buildings is at the forefront of understanding the value of what this new building system brings to the industry.
-In addition to helping to educate our customers on the benefits of Cross-Laminated Timber and how this type of construction goes together, we are positioned to be a resource in identifying the vendors who deliver these types of components.
+Already recognized as a leader in commercial wood framing, Quality Buildings is at the forefront of Mass Timber construction and understands the value it brings to the industry.
+In addition to educating our customers on the benefits of mass timber and how it can benefit their projects, we are well-positioned as partners with a myriad of manufacturers that supply Mass Timber components.